 At 10am on the first Thursday of every month, OTM organises presentations at which some of its investee companies pitch to investors.
-For the April presentations, the presentations were on a Tuesday owing to the tax year end.
-If you would like an invite to the next event on Thursday 6th May 2021, please enter your details here.
+If you would like an invite to the next event on Thursday 3rd June 2021, please enter your details here.

 Diabetes is a huge global problem with 378m people with Type II diabetes.
 It is an enormous burden for health services and even more worrying, there are 1.07bn pre-diabetics globally.
 These are people who already have higher than healthy blood sugar levels, the precursor to developing full blown diabetes.